nobrin/macaron/README.rst

 *Macaron* is a small and simple object-relational mapper (ORM) for SQLite_ and Python_.
 It is distributed as a single file module which has no dependencies other than the `Python Standard Library <http://docs.python.org/library/>`_.

-*Macaron* provides provides easy access methods to SQLite database.
+*Macaron* provides easy access methods to SQLite database.
 And it supports Bottle_ web framework through plugin mechanism.

 Example::